wp-plugins/popupally/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.4 =
+* Only affect sites with pre-1.7 jQuery.
+No action is required after update.

 = 1.1.3 =
 * Remove all 'fancybox' string to avoid conflict.
 Please re-save 'Style Settings' if 'Do NOT use inline Javascript/CSS' is checked under advanced settings.